Foods That Lower Blood Pressure

 Chronic stress can lead to elevated blood pressure levels.
 Engage in relaxation methods such as deep breathing, mindfulness, yoga, or short outdoor walks.
 Allocating time for rest and hobbies also enhances emotional well-being.Quit smoking

 Smoking harms blood vessels and hastens heart disease.
-If you smoke, seek assistance through resources like Quitline Australia or consult your GP for personalised cessation strategies.Get enough sleep
+If you smoke, seek assistance through resources like Quitline Australia or consult your GP for personalized cessation strategies.Get enough sleep

 Inadequate sleep raises stress hormones and impacts blood pressure regulation.
 Strive for 7–9 hours of quality sleep each night by sticking to a consistent bedtime and reducing screen time before bedtime.Monitor your blood pressure regularly